 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 39.0 million in 2014 to more than 55.0 million by end of our forecast period.
-There could be more than 10% downside to our price estimate if this figure were to increase to only about 45 million instead.
+Netflix's U.S. Streaming Subscribers: Currently we forecast Netflix's U.S. streaming subscriber base to increase from around 39.0 million in 2014 to more than 61.0 million by end of our forecast period.
+There could be more than 10% downside to our price estimate if this figure remains below 50 million instead.
 This could happen if the market growth for streaming slows down and competition weighs heavy in the future.
-On the other hand there could be around 12% upside to our price estimate if Netflix blows past expectations and captures more than 50% of U.S. households by end of our forecast period, implying a subscriber base of about 65 million U.S. subscribers.
+On the other hand there could be around 10% upside to our price estimate if Netflix blows past expectations and captures around 70 million U.S. subscribers.

 Domestic Streaming Contribution Margin: Currently we forecast this figure to rise from about 30.0% in 2014 to close to 41% by the end of our forecast period.
 However there could be a downside of about 10% to the our price estimate if the figure was to reach only 35%.
 On the other hand, there could be upside of about 5% if this figure was to increase to 45% instead.

 For additional details, select a driver above or select a division from the interactive Trefis split for Netflix at the top of the page.

 Netflix offers video rental service in the form of DVDs as well as online streaming to U.S. customers.
 The company also offers streaming services in international markets and is currently available in about 50 countries.
 Netflix plans to expand into 200 countries by the end of 2016.

 Netflix's content is available for streaming through a variety of devices such as PCs, Macs, video game consoles, tablets, and smartphones.
 The company is consistently working towards striking more content deals in order to improve its online library.